Foxy/foxy-sdk/README.md

 });
 ```

 This will create a hAPI version 1 client connecting to `https://api.foxycart.com/` with the given credentials, using in-memory storage for access token and URL resolution, logging errors, warnings and informational messages to console.
-You can customize each one of these defaults in constructor params and you'll see similar options for Customer and Admin API as well.
+You can customize each one of these defaults in constructor params and you'll see similar options for Customer API as well.

 Regardless of the API type you're working with, you'll see the same methods on each node: `.follow()`, `.get()`, `.put()`, `.post()`, `.patch()` and `.delete()`.
 Here's how you can use them in 3 steps: